Ahli/sc2xml/README.md

 # sc2xml
-This is a dumb of the StarCraft II game data which is all written in XML.
-With multiple dumbs, we can see changes between patches, e.g. via pull requests.
+This is a dump of the StarCraft II game data which is all written in XML.
+With multiple data dumps, we can see changes between patches, e.g. via pull requests.

 ## Exporting game's xml data: